All Portrait Photoshoot

 "What shines through most is the model's personality while her looks complement it beautifully."

 I personally think my work are still far from perfect but I'm glad that I have produced the quality of work so far with the challenges.
-If you go through my portfolio above in details, you will observe these:
+Most importantly, most of my models are inexperienced with photoshoot.

 I care a lot about the hairstyle, makeup, wardrobe, poses, expression, setting (background), composition and lighting.
 I oversee the entire production process, from the planning of the theme to the outfits (including inner wears), props, location and timing of shoot, to ensure the highest quality of product as seen on my portfolio.

 It takes a lot of time and effort to plan and execute in order to produce good photographs.
 The cooperativeness of the model can determine the outcome, especially for outdoor shoot.
 There are always unforeseeable situations but we can reduce the impact by doing proper planning and not simply counting on luck.

 There are some highlights of the usual trails of my work that you should observe:

 I emphasize on my model's look.
 You can see the face of my model due to the size (the big ratio of model to the entire frame) and exposure.
 One interesting thing is that my model will be properly lighted while the background, including the sky, will be dimmer than usual, so that viewers' eyes will be drawn to the model and not being distracted by the background.

 Model looks good